More Accurate Wind Maps

 The marine weather forecast comes from satellite imaging.
 It is only a prediction, and is only updated every 6 hours.
 In the satellite forecast, wind direction has an average error of +/- 35 degrees offshore, and even worse in coastal areas where the wind flows around landforms.

-Weather satellites are 500 to 22,000 miles up in space.
+Most wind animations falsely give the illusion that as you zoom in, the satellite forecast has more and more detail.
+But weather satellites are 500 to 22,000 miles up in space.
 The resolution from satellite imaging is low, only telling you one wind direction for each cell, typically 15 x 15 nautical miles.
-But everyone knows that the wind is not the same everywhere within a cell that large.
+But everyone knows that the wind is not the same everywhere within a cell that huge.

 We Map Wind Flow with Real Measurements